Tegos Branorunânon ( House of Raven Secret’s) Deuoi

 Holder of the sacred rites and giver of the divine connection

-I ask for you to help to define this as sacred
+I ask for you to help to define this space as sacred

 May I enter your Nemeton